 The day we moved...

-We moved to Montenegro in May 2019.
+1 May 2019 - We moved to Montenegro on this day!
 Partly because we wanted a lifestyle change and follow our dream of living somewhere 'interesting'.
 We don't speak the language, there are no jobs here, and we're not 'loaded'.
 We moved knowing that we'd need to find work, build a business online, and make this work.
 It was SCARY.
 But exciting.
 BUT SCARY!

 Building Tabaldi Online Education

-This was in 2015.
-We'd moved to Cape Town, and were spending time building the BCompt modules online for UNISA.
+2015 - We'd moved to Cape Town, and were spending time building the BCompt modules online for UNISA.
 It meant more time behind the camera, and starting to figure out how to market stuff.
 It was NOT easy.
 We had no idea if it would become a 'real' business!
+I lecture Auditing, which is WAY less popular than Financial Accounting, and I was terrified that my skills and focus was 'obsolete', that I'd chosen the 'wrong' subject to teach, which now massively limited my options in a new town with less contacts and opportunities than where I moved from.
+I was seriously frustrated and depressed and terrified for the future.
 (Spoiler: It still is!
 We don't own it, but still lecture for them!
 Yay!)

 The beginning of Edge Business School

 January 2014 - The start of Edge Business School.
 Very scary.
 Very cool.
 The anxiety around not getting students, and making sure that those you do get... pass!
 It's NOT easy!
 (I got married and moved to Cape Town in September 2014)